At Xavier University of New Orleans (XULA)

 Student Disclosure of Personal Information

 Self-reflection, introspection, and an ability to examine personal reactions to clinical material are considered critical skills in student development.
 Students will be required to examine their personal reactions and the impact of their personal histories on the clinical services they are training to provide.
 Students will not be required to disclose personal information related to sexual history, history of abuse or neglect, personal psychotherapy or in-depth information regarding intimate relationships in course or department related activities.
 However, students are expected to actively reflect upon and effectively manage their personal reactions to people who are different from or similar to themselves along these and other dimensions, especially when such personal reactions negatively impact clinical health service work, professional interactions, and ethical responsibilities.
 Such reflection may be required within the context of an advising relationship, certain course assignments in the Program, or a supervising relationship on practicum.

 Practicum and Internship

 The three year-long practicum experiences are an integral component of clinical training.
-They provide a closely supervised clinical experience in which students apply knowledge from the classroom and combine it with individual independent clinical knowledge seeking as they develop the skills, knowledge, and attitudes to assess and diagnose client and systemic problems and to intervene in helpful ways.
-As such, practicum serves to integrate the theoretical and practical aspects of the education of the professional health service psychologist-in-training.
+They provide a closely supervised clinical experience in health service settings in which students apply knowledge from the classroom and combine it with individual independent clinical knowledge seeking as they develop the skills, knowledge, and attitudes to assess and diagnose client and systemic problems and to intervene in helpful ways.
+As such, practicum serves to integrate the theoretical and practical aspects of the education of the health service psychologist-in-training.
 Finally, practicum affords students the opportunity to become familiar with case management, multidisciplinary collaboration, and consultation and supervision in a clinical health services setting.

 Clinical Qualifying Examination (CQE)